An L cut is a transition in film editing that involves cutting from one shot to another, and then back to the original shot.

 What Is an l cut in film Editing?

 An L cut is a special kind of transition between two shots.
-The L stands for “lap dissolve,” and in film editing, an L cut is used to transition from one shot to the next while creating the appearance of a camera panning or moving.
+In film editing, an L cut is used to transition from one shot to the next while creating the appearance of a camera panning or moving.

 A simple way to understand an L-cut is to think of it as a dissolve transition, but one that you can control with precision.